flatiron/blacksmith/README.md

   * /layouts/*.json || *.html
   * /pages/*.json
   * /partials/*.html

+We need to load all of these files before any rendering can begin because they store the necessary settings for rendering.

 * 3. Read everything under `/content`

 Before layout, page, and partial rendering can take place all content (i.e. Markdown and supporting files) must be known to `blacksmith`.
 In our example how can we render the page represented by `/pages/index.json` without all rendered content? `Site.prototype.readContent` recursively reads `/content` building this data structure: